tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:Implementation](https://rs.tdwg.org/bdqffdq/terms/Implementation)
 - Preferred Label: Implementation
-- Definition: A solutions concept that describes the portion of a Mechanism that carries out the proccess described in a particular Specification.
+- Definition: A SolutionsConcept that describes the portion of a Mechanism that carries out the proccess described in a particular Specification.
 - SubClass Of: SolutionsConcept
-- Comments: The bdqffdq derived concept of an Implementation describes the relationship between a Specification (technical description of a test) and the mechanism that implements it.
+- Comments: The bdqffdq-derived concept of an Implementation describes the relationship between a Specification (technical description of a test) and the Mechanism that implements it.
 I (s) = {m | m ⊂ M ⋀ s ∈ S}
 - View in: [term-list](../list/bdqffdq/index.md#Implementation)